-Special-character shortcuts for common commands can make life more convenient for your users.
+Command aliases for long command names such as special-character shortcuts for common commands can make life more convenient for your users.
 Shortcuts are used without a space separating them from their arguments, like !ls.
 By default, the following shortcuts are defined: